Marketing design

 Conceptual design in action (by industry)

 Conceptual design isn’t just for architects or creative agencies.
+Every design project begins with conceptual design, which lays the foundation for turning ideas into reality.
+Conceptual designers are the professionals who translate abstract ideas into visual drafts and blueprints, guiding the process from concept to completion.
 It shows up anywhere someone needs to turn an idea into something real, from ad campaigns to digital products.

 Here’s how it plays out across different fields: